decentraland/documentation/content/creator/quests/client.md

 })
 ```

-The above code creates a Quest HUD object without customization, it will use the default styles for everything.
-You can find the defaults in the code [here](https://github.com/decentraland/quests-client/blob/main/src/hud.tsx) or you can just render the HUD to check how it looks.
+The above code creates a default Quest HUD object, with no customization.
+You can find the defaults in the code [here](https://github.com/decentraland/quests-client/blob/main/src/hud.tsx), or render the HUD to see how it looks.

-When the quest is stated or it receives any player progress update, the `questHud.upsert` function is called to updates this UI.
+When the quest is stated or it receives any player progress update, the `questHud.upsert` function is called to update this UI.
 This function receives a `QuestInstance` object.
 It creates an SDK entity with this data to be used by a ReactECS UI component.
 This component is rendered in the scene UI, displaying the Quest progress, including which steps and tasks are completed or not.

 ###### Customizing the Quest HUD

 ```typescript
 // index.ts